 Now remember, this was only for an injunction, which will only be in effect until this case is tried to a jury.
 But, in getting the injunction through the trial date, the essential elements of a non-compete will be in place for about the same period or longer than as designated in the non-signed non-compete agreement.

 Thus, courts are beginning to give employers broader power when it comes to exerting noncompete principles to employees that either unknowingly sign noncompete agreements or even never sign a noncompete at all.

-If you have found yourself asking, “is my non-compete agreement enforceable?” — or even think that you might need an employment lawyer, then it would be best to call the right attorney to schedule a free and confidential consultation at (216) 291-4744 to discuss your non-competition agreement.
-The Spitz Law Firm and its attorneys are experienced and dedicated to protecting employees’ rights and solving employment disputes over these type of contractual no-compete agreement.
+If you have found yourself asking, “is my non-compete agreement enforceable?” — or even think that you might need an employment lawyer, then it would be best to call the right attorney to schedule a free and confidential consultation at 866-797-6040 to discuss your non-competition agreement.
+Spitz, The Employee’s Law Firm and its attorneys are experienced and dedicated to protecting employees’ rights and solving employment disputes over these type of contractual no-compete agreement.

 The materials available at the top of this page and at this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 If you are trying to figure out “is my non-competition agreement enforceable,” or “how do I get out of a non-compete agreement,” it would be best for to contact an Ohio attorney to obtain advice with respect to your particular employment law issue or problem.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
 The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, Brian Spitz, or any individual attorney.